 I became the GP of this charming lady, Rose and her astute husband Louis at the turn of the century in a small village in rural Queensland, Australia.
 Indeed a colourful and most interesting couple.
 Salt of the earth they were...

 Time swiftly passed.
-Louis was buried and Rose, at the age of 89yrs deteriorated with dementia.
+Louis was buried and Rose, at the age of 89 years deteriorated with dementia.
 Soon she was cared for in the High Care Unit of a Rural Aged Care Facility (RACF).
 The main problem in the otherwise physically healthy Rose became dysphagia.
-She aspirated (breathed into her lungs) small amounts of liquid on several occasions and things became complicated.
+She aspirated (breathed into her lungs) small amounts of liquid on several occasions and things become complicated.
 Despite insufficient food and fluid intake, Rose would clench her teeth when food was introduced through her lips.
 She would then blow fiercely spraying the room and the carers with liquid food.

 One day Rose was admitted to the local hospital for aspiration pneumonia (lung infection due to breathing in liquid food into her lungs).
 On discharge from hospital the instructions were issued to implement palliative care for Rose due to the inability to feed her sufficiently and safely.
 The staff were happy about the management plan because they interpreted Rose’s behavior as an indication from Rose that she wanted to die.

 Rose’s son received the news in the city 1,500 km away and immediately phoned me.
 “What is palliative care?” he asked.
 I explained that it means that all active medications and interventions are stopped.
 Rose would be made comfortable, they would ensure that she is pain free and she would be allowed to pass away in peace, I explained.

 Ron was not impressed.
 “But if she is not sick what is she going to die from?” he asked.
 I explained the feeding dilemma and conveyed the impressions of the staff that Rose indicates that she wishes to die.